nmrtinn/2420_assign2/README.md

 put -r 2420-assign-two
 ```

-9. For **EACH** Droplet, run the commans in the screenshots to move the files to their correct directories
+9. For **EACH** Droplet, run the commands in the screenshots to move the files to their correct directories

 ![](images/mvhtml.JPG)

 ![](images/mvsrc/JPG)